KxSystems/docs/docs/learn/pb/index.md

 The shift to array thinking can be a challenge.
 Play is an excellent way to explore new techniques.

-The playbook studies array-oriented programming techniques in the context of simple problems.
+Q by Puzzles studies array-oriented programming techniques in the context of simple problems.
 They explore distinctive language features in some depth.

 Use them to train your brain for q.